 Goldman’s writing has appeared in such publications as Martha Stewart Living and Organic Gardening.
 She has been profiled by the New York Times, Washington Post, New York Sun, Organic Style, and Horticulture.
 In addition, she has appeared on Martha Stewart Living TV and PBS's The Victory Garden.

 Heirloom fruits and vegetables have allowed Amy Goldman to take her place in a community of gardeners, seed savers, breeders, scholars, and seedsmen who care about heirlooms with tremendous zeal.
 Her “friends across the miles” live all over the world: France, Italy, England, Australia, and down-home America.
 Their camaraderie and generous sharing of knowledge and seeds have enriched her life, her gardens, and her books.
 Amy’s fellow members of the Seed Savers Exchange—the nation’s premier non-profit seed saving organization—have inspired her to put into words what can be learned from the past in hopes of creating a more bountiful future.

-Amy is a Vice Chair of the Board of Managers of the New York Botanical Garden and Chair of the Board of Directors of the Center for Jewish History.
-And she serves as a trustee of the Lillian Goldman Charitable Trust and the Amy P. Goldman Foundation.
+Amy is a Vice Chairman of the Board of Directors of the New York Botanical Garden and the immediate past Board Chairman of the Center for Jewish History.
+She serves as a trustee of the Lillian Goldman Charitable Trust and the Amy P. Goldman Foundation.
 Goldman served on the Board of Directors of Seed Savers Exchange for more than ten years, half of that time as Board Chair; she now serves as a special advisor to the organization.